SciCatProject/documentation/Development/v4.x/configuration.md

 ## Data Management

     ADMIN_GROUPS [string] Optional Comma separated list of admin groups with admin permission assigned to the listed users.
 Example: "admin, ingestor".
-For more details check: Scicat Documentation
+For more details check: [Vanilla Configuration](authorization.md)

     CREATE_DATASET_GROUPS [string] Optional Comma separated list of create dataset groups.
 Users belong to the listed groups can create dataset with/without PID.
 Example: "group1, group2".
-For more details check: Scicat Documentation
+For more details check: [Vanilla Configuration](authorization.md)

     CREATE_DATASET_WITH_PID_GROUPS [string] Optional Comma separated list of create dataset with pid groups.
 Users belong to the listed groups can create dataset with PID.
 Example: "group1, group2".
-For more details check: Scicat Documentation
+For more details check: [Vanilla Configuration](authorization.md)

     DELETE_GROUPS [string] Optional Comma separated list of delete groups.
-Users belong to the listed groups can delete any dataset, origDatablocks, datablocks etc. For more details check: Scicat Documentation
+Users belong to the listed groups can delete any dataset, origDatablocks, datablocks etc. For more details check: [Vanilla Configuration](authorization.md)

     DATASET_CREATION_VALIDATION_ENABLED [boolean] Flag to enable/disable dataset validation to validate if requested new dataset is valid with given regular expression.
 Preconfigure DATASET_CREATION_VALIDATION_REGEX variable is required.
 Default value: false